gokulm/BoltOn/docs/index.md

 * It groups the executing assembly, all the assemblies of the other modules and the assemblies passed to BoltOnAssemblies() to a collection, sorts them based on the assembly dependencies, and finally scans for all the classes that implement `IBootstrapperRegistrationTask` and executes them in the order of the assembly dependencies.
 <br />The assemblies collection can be accessed from `RegistrationTaskContext` and `PostRegistrationTaskContext` of the registration tasks.
 * A built-in registration task called `BoltOnRegistrationTask` registers all the interfaces with **single** implementation as trasient.

+**Custom registrations:**

 * To exclude classes from registration, decorate them with `[ExcludeFromRegistration]` attribute.
-* For all the other registration scopes like scoped or singleton, or to register interfaces with more than one implementations, implement `IBootstrapperRegistrationTask` and use the context.Container to register them.
+* For all the other registration scopes like scoped or singleton, or to register interfaces with more than one implementations, implement `IBootstrapperRegistrationTask` and use the context.Container (which is of type `IServicesCollection`) to register them.

 Example: